 Most Pinterest users won’t actually read your pin description, but Pinterest definitely “reads” it.

 This is the area most guides focus on when covering how to add keywords to Pinterest pins.
-I’ve shown you that there are many others, but that doesn’t mean that you should skip the description.
-Use Pinterest keywords everwhere you can!
+I’ve shown you that there are many others, but that doesn’t mean that you should skip the pin description.

 In late 2020, Pinterest rolled out a new feature–alt text for pins.